Bauchibred/ethernaut-solutions/README.md

 Thereafter we will initiate a plain ETH transfer into the contract to become the owner.
 To complete the second requirement, we will call the `withdraw` function to withdraw the funds out.

+Also note that using static solidity version is the best practice for writing codes, always check the contract's Abi to see what functions you can call on the contract
+When sending transactions we use a JSON object, curly brackets and use value
 ```
 await contract.contribute({value: 1437});
 await contract.send({value: 1437});